 Let the blues flush away

-Sadness and grief often dominate the emotional life of many guests at HHI because they have been dealing with major health challenges.
+Sadness and grief can sometimes dominate the emotional life of guests at HHI if they have been facing major health challenges.
 Hopelessness often accompanies such feelings.
 As a result, many individuals experience symptoms which go along with depression.
-Many of these symptoms are dealt with through the psychological support available in the Life Change Program.
-Often our guests choose to deal with these problems using herbs.
+Many of these symptoms are dealt with through the psychological support available in the Life Transformation Program.
+Sometimes our guests choose to deal with these problems with herbal support.
 Some of the herbs which are often helpful in combating the emotional symptoms of depression are described below.
 It is important to note that it is suggested for individuals going through these symptoms to use herbs under the supervision of a Naturopathic Physician or nutritionist, such as the ones at Hippocrates Health Institute.

 Ginseng (Panax ginseng and Panax quinquefolius): An adaptogenic herb often used to boost mood, improve memory and attention, lengthen physical and mental endurance, improve test scores, and ease anxiety.